Codecsystem/password_keeper/README.md

 # password_keeper
-  based on Bootstrap and jQuery,and thank them to simplify my codes.
+  Based on Bootstrap and jQuery,and thank them to simplify my codes.
 ## quick start!
-  ensure you have python and pip
+  Ensure you have python and pip

-  use
+  Use
   ~~~bash
   git clone https://github.com/Codecsystem/password_keeper.git
   ~~~
-  then use
+  then Use
   ~~~bash
   pip install flask
   pip install flask_cors
   pip install Crypto
   ~~~
-  then use
+  then Use
   ~~~bash
   cd "your catelogue"
   python -u server.py
   ~~~

-At the end,thank my friend zsh help me to fix some security problem.

 #### to do list
 -[.]
 Restrict access frequency

--[ ] can input password length when use passwordgenerator

--[ ] can deal with the "&gt"
+-[.] can input password length when use passwordgenerator -[ ] can deal with the "&gt"

+At the end,thank my friend zsh help me to fix some security problem.

 ### enjoy it!